aamartelh/Active-Directory/README.md

 </p>
 <p>
-If User must change password at next logon was selected, the user should be prompted to set a new password after the first login.
+The user should be prompted to set a new password after the first login.
+In this case, we changed the password upon logging in and it was successful.

-Although Jane Doe is in a OU called _ADMINS, she technically is not yet a Domain admin since we have not given those privileges to her.
-So to do this, we click on _ADMINS and see that Jane Doe is there.
-Right click on Jane Doe -> Properties -> Member Of then type in Domain Admins in the box.
-Click on Check names, then OK and apply these settings.
 </p>
 <br />
 <p>